serenity4/CompileTraces.jl/README.md

 If used during precompilation, the first argument to `compile_traces` *must be the current module*, as it is then forbidden to dynamically evaluate code in other modules.
 This will be automatically the case if you use the macro equivalent `@compile_traces`.

+Trace compilation may be disabled on a per-package basis by setting the preference `compile_traces` to `false`.

 ### Usage with SnoopCompile

 If trace files were obtained using `SnoopCompile.parcel` and `SnoopCompile.write`, they must be evaluated in scope of the intended package.
 For a trace file written at `MyPackage/src/precompile_statements.jl` for a given package `MyPackage`, use the option `inline = true` to execute the precompile statements in the intended scope: